ErichDonGubler/vet-wgpu/README.md

 In this tree:

-- The `config.sh` file indicates which GitHub repository we're working with.
+- The `repo.sh` file indicates which GitHub repository we're working with.

 - The `trusted.json` file indicates which contributors we're treating